PhD Students

 Matthew is interested in the philosophy of disability (especially cognitive disability), ethics and its various histories, and Jewish philosophy.
 In particular, he is interested in questions surrounding moral communities—what constitutes a moral community, how the boundaries of moral communities are drawn, and which strategies of thought can help us to create more inclusive moral communities.

 Before beginning at Georgetown, he received his MA in philosophy from Tufts University and his BA in philosophy and political science from Louisiana State University.
-He enjoys exploring used book stores, listening to new music, hiking and walking (often while listening to music, but rarely while reading!).
+He enjoys exploring used bookstores, listening to new music, hiking, and walking (often while listening to music, but rarely while reading!).

 Philipp Kremers